Great man theory: Other responses

-Before the 19th century, Blaise Pascal begins his Three Discourses on the Condition of the Great (written it seems for a young duke) by telling the story of a castaway on an island whose inhabitants take him for their missing king.
+Before the 19th century, Blaise Pascal begins his Three Discourses on the Condition of the Great (written, it seems, for a young duke) by telling the story of a castaway on an island whose inhabitants take him for their missing king.
 He defends in his parable of the shipwrecked king, that the legitimacy of the greatness of great men is fundamentally custom and chance.
-A coincidence that gives birth to him in the right place with noble parents and arbitrary custom deciding, for example, on an unequal distribution of wealth in favor of the nobles.
+A coincidence that gives birth to him in the right place with noble parents and arbitrary custom deciding, for example, on an unequal distribution of wealth in favour of the nobles.

 Leo Tolstoy's War and Peace features criticism of great-man theories as a recurring theme in the philosophical digressions.
-According to Tolstoy, the significance of great individuals is imaginary; as a matter of fact they are only "history's slaves," realizing the decree of Providence.
+According to Tolstoy, the significance of great individuals is imaginary; as a matter of fact they are only "history's slaves", realising the decree of Providence.

-Jacob Burckhardt affirmed the historical existence of great men in politics, even excusing the rarity among them to possess "greatness of soul", or magnanimity: "Contemporaries believe that if people will only mind their own business political morality will improve of itself and history will be purged of the crimes of the 'great men.'
+Jacob Burckhardt affirmed the historical existence of great men in politics, even excusing the rarity among them to possess "greatness of soul", or magnanimity: "Contemporaries believe that if people will only mind their own business political morality will improve of itself and history will be purged of the crimes of the 'great men'.
 These optimists forget that the common people too are greedy and envious and when resisted tend to turn to collective violence."
 Burckhardt predicted that the belittling of great men would lead to a lowering of standards and rise in mediocrity generally.

 Mark Twain suggests in his essay "The United States of Lyncherdom" that "moral cowardice" is "the commanding feature of the make-up of 9,999 men in the 10,000" and that "from the beginning of the world no revolt against a public infamy or oppression has ever been begun but by the one daring man in the 10,000, the rest timidly waiting, and slowly and reluctantly joining, under the influence of that man and his fellows from the other ten thousands."